Client Stories: How We Supported a Renowned Defensive Patent Aggregator

-But before we get into the intricacies of the project, let’s discuss what patent aggregators are.
-Patent aggregators are essentially individuals or organizations who buy patents and patent rights on behalf of their investors, e.g. inventors and manufacturers who pay a fee to alleviate both the risk and the cost of lawsuit on the innovations protected by these patents.
+But before we get into the intricacies of the project, let’s discuss what patent aggregator is.
+A Patent aggregator is essentially an individual or organization who buys patents and patent rights on behalf of their investors, e.g. inventors and manufacturers who pay a fee to alleviate both the risk and the cost of lawsuit on the innovations protected by these patents.
 A sub-category of patent aggregators, the defensive patent aggregators (DPAs), purchase patents or patent rights to ensure those patents steer clear of entities that use them against operating or inventor companies.1 These DPAs are extensively used by big organizations which frequently try to file, buy and pool patents which are important to their business.
+[Explore Our Service: Freedom to Operate Search]

 In the said project, the client wanted us to help them in setting up a licensing program in IT infrastructure for the portfolios of major IT technology companies.
 For this, they asked us to undertake the following tasks: